bodkan/admixr/vignettes/tutorial.md

 ## $f_3$ statistic

 The $f_3$ statistic, also known as the 3-population statistic, is useful whenever we want to:

-1. Estimate the branch length (shared genetic drift) between a pair of populations
-   $A$ and $B$ with respect to a common outgroup $C$.
-In this case, the higher the
+1. Estimate the branch length (shared genetic drift) between a pair of populations $A$ and $B$ with respect to a common outgroup $C$.
+In this case, the higher the $f_3$ value, the longer the shared evolutionary time between
-   $f_3$ value, the longer the shared evolutionary time between $A$ and $B$.
+   $A$ and $B$.
-2. Test whether population $C$ is a mixture of two parental populations $A$ and $B$.
+2. Test whether population $C$ is a mixture of two parental populations $A$ and
+   $B$.
 Negative value of the $f_3$ statistic then serves as statistical evidence of this admixture.

-As an example, imagine we are interested in relative divergence times between pairs of present-day human populations, and want to know in which approximate order they split of from each other.
-To address this problem, we could use $f_3$ statistic by fixing the $C$ outgroup as Chimp, and calculating pairwise $f_3$ statistics between all pairs of present-day modern humans.
+As an example, imagine we are interested in relative divergence times between pairs of present-day human populations and want to know in which approximate order they split of from each other.
+To address this problem, we could use
+$f_3$ statistic by fixing the $C$ outgroup as Chimp, and calculating pairwise
+$f_3$ statistics between all pairs of present-day modern humans.